slavkoss/fwphp/readme.md

 November 2021.
 Current version code is 8.
 Msg module version 8 is not finished, but is visible what should be done during next few months (Mkd ver.
 8 was finished in half hour, Mnu simmilar, Msg needs much more time because of bootstrap 5, improve CRUD sintax...).
 See http://phporacle.eu5.net/ (freehostingeu - fast, stable, has free MySQL) how it should work.

-What’s new in version 8 :
+What’s new in version 8.0.0.0 : where :
+- 8 is main ver. (refactored core code)
+- 1st 0 is MAJOR incompatible API changes eg DB change
+- 2nd 0 is MINOR backwards compatible code change
+- 3rd 0 is PATCH  ee error correction change

 1. **Autoload.php** is refactored, much simpler, see old z_NOT_USED_TO_COMPLICATED_Autoload_1stVersion.php
     This is good case showing that first code versions are to complicated code – very frequent case – which is one of reasons why I have 8 versions.